PrisWen/Bertelsmann-Scholarship-Data-Track/README.md

 **Today's Progress :** Today I reviewed "Input and Visualize Data".
 I loved the way the graphics are displayed

-**Thoughts :** It is incredible how Alteryx help us to visualize a scatterplot
+**Thoughts :** It is incredible how Alteryx help us to visualize a scatterplot.
+Today we had an activity in the group #sg_spanish with @Guillermo Fontánez @Nicolás Campos @Gustavo @Sandra @Joaquin  @Ysabel Nava @Edgar Chacon @tife @María Ortiz @DavidGabrielSilvera @susyjam @Priscila Espinoza thanks for sharing and learning together
+I am also continuing with the challenges of #sg_python_community

 [D31]: https://github.com/PrisWen/Bertelsmann-Scholarship-Data-Track/blob/main/assets/D31_visualize_data.PNG